Laurence James

 Laurence James (21 September 1942 – 9 or 10 February 2000) was a British science fiction writer, especially known for his involvement with the "Deathlands" series.

-James originally worked in publishing other people's books.
+After a variety of other jobs (scaffolding, teaching, bookselling, trawler-hand, lumberjack and short-order cook in a greasy spoon) James worked publishing other people's books.
 In 1972 he embarked on the career of "a full-time freelance author and journalist".
 For several years thereafter he published short science fiction stories in both Britain and the US.

 In 1974 he published his first full-length novel, "Earth Lies Sleeping" – the first in a series focused on the exploits of a galactic secret agent named Simon Rack.
-At the time he was living with his wife and their three children at Roydon, an Essex village.
+At the time he was living with his wife and their three children in Roydon, an Essex village.
 In addition, around 1974, James published the fantasy saga of Hells Angels in England & Wales in the early 1990s under the name Mick Norman.
 The four books, Angels from Hell, Angel Challenge, Guardian Angels, and Angels on my Mind, were compiled as the Angel Chronicles (Creation Books, ISBN 1-871592-43-7).

-Also in 1974 James' publisher at the time, Sphere Books, provided the reading public with a list of "what Laurence James likes" – including Alf Tupper, Wilson and Beraddock, old films, old comics, and Rock 'n' roll.
+Also in 1974 James' publisher at the time, Sphere Books, provided the reading public with a list of "what Laurence James likes" – including Alf Tupper, Wilson and Braddock, old films, old comics, and Rock 'n' roll.
+The biographical page of "New Life For Old" adds John Stewart, Buddy Holly, The Drifters and Sha Na Na to his likes.
 Among what he disliked were suits, gherkins and earwigs.